kiwi520/react-zustand-todolist/README.md

-# React ZUSTAND TODO APP
+# React Zustand Todo App

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.